Persistent Free Volume Governs (Anti)plasticization in Chitosan-Water Mixtures: Methods

 \subsection{Simulation}

-\textbf{General Simulation Protocols.} All MD simulations were carried out using the GPU-accelerated implementation of the OpenMM 7.7.0 simulation package.\cite{Eastman2017} The systems were modeled with the Chemistry at Harvard Macromolecular Mechanics (CHARMM) force field\cite{Brooks2009} parameterized for chitosan systems in a prior study.\cite{Borca2016} Non-bonded interactions in real space were truncated at a distance of 10 \si{\angstrom}.
+\textbf{General Simulation Protocols.} All MD simulations were carried out using the GPU-accelerated implementation of the OpenMM 7.7.0 simulation package.\cite{Eastman2017} The systems were modeled with the Chemistry at Harvard Macromolecular Mechanics (CHARMM) force field\cite{Brooks2009}, which has extensive coverage for carbohydrates,\cite{R:2011_Guvench_CHARMM} and the TIP3P force field to describe the water molecules.
+For chitosan, we specifically use the parameters prescribed by Borca and Arango,\cite{Borca2016} who provided an extension of CHARMM to describe fully atomistic, cross-linked, and protonated chitosan models based on quantum chemical calculations.
+In this model, partial atomic charges were derived from Hartree–Fock/6-311G(d) single-point calculations on geometries pre-optimized using DFT at the B3LYP/6-311G(d) level, with electrostatic potential charge (ESP) fitting performed according to the Merz–Singh–Kollman scheme.

+Non-bonded interactions in real space were truncated at a distance of 10 \si{\angstrom}.
 A switching function was applied between 9 and 10 \si{\angstrom} to gradually reduce non-bonded interaction energies to zero at the cutoff.
 All 1-2 and 1-3 interactions were excluded from non-bonded calculations, while 1-4 interactions were included without scaling.
 Long-range electrostatics were calculated using the Particle Mesh Ewald (PME) algorithm,\cite{PME} and energy corrections were applied for Lennard-Jones interactions beyond the cutoff range.
 Isothermal-isobaric simulations used a timestep of 1 fs unless specified otherwise, a Langevin thermostat integrator with a friction coefficient of 1 ps\textsuperscript{-1}, and a Monte Carlo barostat with a frequency of 25 fs.